InteropIO/manager-examples/custom-logging-config/README.md

 # Introduction

-An example that demonstrates how to implement custom endpoints to **io.Manager**.
+An example that demonstrates how to pass custom logging configuration to **io.Manager**.

+# Custom logging config

+**io.Manager** uses [log4js](https://log4js-node.github.io/log4js-node/) for logging.

+When started, **io.Manager** will try to load [log4js](https://log4js-node.github.io/log4js-node/) configuration file from `./config/logger.json` (relative to the working directory of the process).
+If not found it will default to a hardcoded configuration that will write logs into the `./logs` directory (relative to the working directory of the process).

+This example uses a [custom log4js config](./config/logger.json) to change the logging directory to `./custom-log-location`.

 # Prerequisites